How You Can Help Today!

 Downland & Share the October “How to Help” here, or check out the details below!

-October: Advocate
+October: Advocate!

 a microphone on a stand in front of blurred flowers in the background, dimly lit setting.

-October: Donate
+October: Donate!

-The federal Emergency Rent Assistance program ended permanently on Sept.
+The federal Rent Assistance program ended permanently on Sept.
 30th (unfortunately, the same day federal employees were furloughed without pay).
 A donation to our eviction prevention nonprofits can help families stay afloat during unexpected emergencies.
 COMPASS, IMPACT Community Action, Jewish Family Services, and Legal Aid of Southeast and Central Ohio are all great options.

 Person holding a stack of folded knitted sweaters in neutral colors, with a focus on red-painted fingernails.

-October: volunteer
+October: volunteer!

 YWCA Columbus is celebrating two decades of hope and transformation with a “Week of Service” from Oct.
 27 through 31.
 You can join their Truck or Treat event to make sure kids have a safe space to spend their Halloween.
-For something totally different, volunteer at legal aid!
-This gives both lawyers and non-attorneys a chance to see behind the scenes of our legal system and help families in need.

 Two people, one man and one woman, tending to a vertical garden with black cone-shaped planters filled with plants, mounted on a grid wall.

-October: Engage
+October: Engage!

 For a fun and artsy way to get engaged, join a free screening of the original film, “United: the Hidden History of the Humble Duplex” happening in October.
-Or travel to Newark for a free screening of “Beyond the Bridge: a Solution to Homelessness” at the Midland Theatre.
-And be sure to join our partners at Bloom614 at the 2025 Financial Wellness Symposium on October 16!

 Two men embrace warmly and smile during a gathering with many people in the background.